actusfrf/actus-webapp/ReadMe.md

 ## Test REST endpoints

-In a fresh terminal execute the following commands
+In a fresh terminal execute the following commands (Linux and Windows)

 ```sh
 # Fetch demo data for PAM contract